loyaruben3/schnurble-bot/README.md

 # schnurble-bot
-This repository holds the files for my Schnurble discord bot
+This repository holds the file that I use for my Schnurble discord bot